khaoula1972/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## Contributing

-Contributions to this repository are always welcome.
+Contributions to this directory are always welcome.
 If you find any bugs or want to add new features, please follow the guidelines mentioned in the repository to submit your contributions.

 ## Use